Java 24

 Surprising Cameo

-• Project Valhalla ponders non-nullable types
+• Project Valhalla ponders null-restricted types

 • has to work with super()